Welcome to the Suhaila Salimpour Institute of Online Education

 Can I submit assignments when I want?

-- Yes and no. Once you are admitted to the classroom, you will have access to the majority (if not all) the class content.
-You will be able to work ahead if needed.
-Late assignments are not evaluated.
+Yes and no. Once you are admitted to the classroom, you will have access to most (if not all) of the class content right away, allowing you to work ahead if needed.
+However, late assignments typically are not evaluated.

-- You also have the choice not to submit assignments.
-But if your goal is to test in the testing chute immediately following the course, the instructor would have nothing to evaluate and would not be able to give approval for you to proceed to testing.
+You also have the option not to submit assignments.
+However, if your goal is to pursue certification immediately after the course, instructors need completed work to evaluate and approve your readiness for certification evaluations.

 Can I take a course more than once?